 The circumstances of my latest adventure would seem to remind one of Soviet and Nazi Gestapo tactics that were used to silence political dissidents.

-To date since 2012 I have been arrested seven times, incarcerated in the county jail six times, and survived an attempt to confine me to a psychiatric facility....
+To date since 2012 I have been arrested seven times, incarcerated in the county jail five times, and survived an attempt to be confined to a psychiatric facility....

 and were directly as a